-The 2022 USCHA planning committee has issued the Call for Abstracts to solicit proposals from people working in the field of HIV/AIDS interested in convening a workshop or a poster presentation at USCHA.
-We encourage Spanish language abstract submissions across all track categories.
-USCHA eliminated the one Track en Español to provide a complete program in all topics.
+The 2023 USCHA planning committee has issued the Call for Abstracts to solicit proposals from people working in the field of HIV/AIDS interested in convening a workshop or a poster presentation at USCHA.
+This year, we encourage submissions by and related to the issues of Black women.

-When preparing submissions, please follow all guidelines outlined in this site and submit required materials on or before April 29, 2022, by 5:00 p.m.
-PST.
+When preparing submissions, please follow all guidelines outlined in this site and submit required materials on or before April 21, 2023, by 5:00 p.m.
+PT.
 The committee will notify those accepted as presenters well in advance of the conference dates and send them information concerning all applicable registration and presentation confirmation details.

 Your abstract is scored on the following: